Gevrey well posedness for $3$-evolution equations with variable coefficients: Pseudodifferential operators of infinite order

 \section{Pseudodifferential operators of infinite order}

 In this section we recall some basic properties of pseudodifferential operators with symbols as in Definition \ref{standardsymbols}.
 Moreover, we introduce the pseudodifferential operators of infinite order which will be used to define the change of variable mentioned in the Introduction and state a conjugation theorem.
-Our approach follows the ideas developed in \cite{KN} but with some modifications in the results and in the proofs, since we need a more explicit Taylor expansion of the symbol of the conjugated operator $(iP)_\Lambda$.
-Since the arguments used to prove these preliminary results is quite technical, we prefer to postpone their proofs to an Appendix at the end of the paper.
+Our approach follows the same ideas used in \cite{KN} but with some minor modifications due to the fact that we need a more explicit Taylor expansion of the symbol of the conjugated operator $(iP)_\Lambda$, cf. Remark \ref{remark6} below.
+Wanting to direct the reader to the main results of the article as soon as possible, we prefer to dedicate an Appendix at the end of the paper to discuss these technical facts.
+Notice that from now on we shall use the simpler notation $D$ instead of $D_x$ when denoting pseudodifferential operators since time derivatives are not involved in the expression of $e^\Lambda$.

 In addition to the symbols defined in Definition 1, fixed $\theta>1$, $1\leq \mu\leq \theta$ and $A,c>0$, we will also consider the following Banach spaces:

 We set

 endowed with the inductive limit topology.